QiLi111/tus-rec-challenge_baseline/README.md

 Refer to [Prevost et al. 2018](https://doi.org/10.1016/j.media.2018.06.003) and [Li et al. 2023](https://doi.org/10.1109/TBME.2023.3325551) for more information about the algorithm.

-> [!IMPORTANT]
-> The code currently includes only the training process; the testing code will be coming soon in 2~3 weeks.

-> [!NOTE]
->When testing, the algorithm is expected to take the entire scan as input and output two different sets of transformation-representing displacement vectors as results, a set of displacement vectors on individual pixels and a set of displacement vectors on provided landmarks.
-There is no requirement on how the algorithm is designed internally, for example, whether it is learning-based method; frame-, sequence- or scan-based processing; or, rigid-, affine- or nonrigid transformation assumptions.

 ## Install conda environment
 ``` bash
 conda create -n freehand-US python=3.9.13